8bearings/8bearings/README.md

 <p> Software engineer with 3+ years of experience in full-stack development and cloud infrastructure.
-Well-versed with TypeScript, React, Node.js, and SQL, with proven success optimizing ETL systems.</p>
+Well-versed with TypeScript, React, Node.js, and SQL, with proven success optimizing complex systems.</p>